-Expungement of Criminal Records in Louisiana
+Expungement Attorney in Louisiana

 Criminal convictions can haunt you for life.
-You might have completed your sentence, fulfilled all conditions of your probation and parole, paid any restitution, and behaved as a model citizen since, but in the eyes of many people, you are still a former convict.
+You might have completed your sentence, fulfilled all conditions of your probation and parole, paid any restitution, and behaved as a model citizen, but in the eyes of many people, you are still a former convict.
 A criminal conviction can make it difficult to get a job, a professional license, a loan, or a credit card, and it can have other consequences for your personal and professional life as well.
 Recognizing the harmful after-effects of criminal convictions, Louisiana law allows certain convictions to be expunged from the public record.

 What Is Expungement?